smitgd/docker-scripts-asuswrt-merlin/README.md

 ```
 files appearing at the asuswrt-merlin top level.

-Since docker runs the container as root, files checked out by git and produced
+By default the docker container runs as root, so files checked out by git and
-by the the script running in the container become owned by root.
-However, the
+produced by the the script running in the container would become owned by root.
-script changes the owner of the generated firmware files at all locations as
-well as checked-out and other files from root owner to the user and group ID
+However, after the script does some things that must be done by root, it
+creates a new user and group ID in the container equal to the IDs of the
-of the user running the script.
-This is not essential but it avoids unexpected
+user running the script.
+The container then completes the build while running
-ownership of files by root.
+as that new user.
+Therefore, the script does not create or change the ownership
+of any file in the source tree.